citelao/cse132-site/_assignments/03-cricket.md

 	- `assignment3/`
 		- `cover-page.txt`
 		- `cricket/cricket.ino`
-		- A graph of your temperature data (in Excel)
+		- A graph of your temperature data (in Excel or something similar)

 </section>